realtakahashi/faucet_pallet/README.md

 # Substrate Pallet Template

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.
-It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/pallets/template) that is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).

-Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.

-This README should act as a general template for distributing your pallet to others.
+This is a faucet pallet for sending tokens.
+It has the following functions.
+-You can execute a remittance transaction to the address specified as an unsigned transaction.
+-The token remittance source can be defined as a constant of the program.
+-You can define the quantity to be remitted at one time as a constant of the program.
+-You can define as a program constant how long you want to stop sending money after sending it once.

 ## Purpose

-This pallet acts as a template for building other pallets.
+This pallet acts as a faucet.

-It currently allows a user to put a `u32` value into storage, which triggers a runtime event.

 ## Dependencies

 ### Traits

-This pallet does not depend on any externally defined traits.
+This pallet  depend on "frame_support::unsigned::ValidateUnsigned".

 ### Pallets